RohitDSonawane/DE-VL_Project/README.md

 ---

-## Model Limitations
+## Limitations

-1. **R² = 0.58** - Explains 58% variance (strong performance, but 42% unexplained)
+1. **R² = 0.58** - The model explains 58% of the variance, which is decent but there's still 42% we can't explain
-2. **Missing Features** - Founder profiles, traction metrics, product maturity not captured
+2. **Missing Data** - We don't have info about founders, traction metrics, or product maturity
-3. **Temporal Scope** - 2015-2020 data may not generalize to post-pandemic era
+3. **Time Period** - Our data is from 2015-2020, so it might not work as well for newer startups
-4. **Simplified Features** - No cyclical encoding, no interaction terms (kept simple for 2nd-year)
+4. **Simple Features** - We only used 8 basic features to keep it manageable
 ---

-## Future Enhancements
+## What We Could Improve

-- Collect post-2020 data (pandemic impact, unicorn boom)
+- Get newer data from 2021-2025 (post-pandemic trends)
-- Add founder profiles (education, experience, network)
+- Add founder info (education, experience, previous startups)
-- Include traction metrics (revenue, users, growth rate)
+- Include traction data (revenue, user count, growth rate)
-- Advanced feature engineering (interactions, cyclical encoding) to reach R² > 0.65
+- Try more complex features or tune the Random Forest parameters better
-- Implement time series forecasting for trend prediction
+- Test other models like XGBoost if we can get them working

 ---